wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-limits-quotas-capacity.md

 Currently, there is no built-in mechanism for disaster recovery.
 Adding partitions or replicas would be the wrong strategy for meeting disaster recovery objectives.
 Instead, you might consider adding redundancy at the service level.
 For a deeper discussion of the workarounds, see [this forum post](https://social.msdn.microsoft.com/Forums/ee108a26-00c5-49f6-b1ff-64c66c8b828a/dr-and-high-availability-for-azure-search?forum=azuresearch).

 > [AZURE.NOTE] Recall that service level agreements and scalability are features of the standard service.
 The free service is offered at a fixed resource level, with replicas and partitions shared by multiple subscribers.
 If you started with the free service and now want to upgrade, you will need to create a new Azure Search service at the standard level and then reload indexes and data to the new service.
-See [Create an Azure Search service in the portal](search-create-portal.md) for instructions on service provisioning.
+See [Create an Azure Search service in the portal](/documentation/articles/search-create-portal) for instructions on service provisioning.

 ## API-key limits

 Api-keys are used for service authentication.
 There are two types.
 Admin keys are specified in the request header.
 Query keys are specified on the URL.
-See [Manage your search service on Microsoft Azure](search-manage.md) for details about key management.
+See [Manage your search service on Windows Azure](/documentation/articles/search-manage) for details about key management.

 - Maximum of 2 admin keys per service
 - Maximum of 50 query keys per service